 Some ideas to get you started: What is the state of the environment?
 How have humans changed when it comes to caring for the environment?
 How have humans not changed?
 What animals or forest have become extinct?
 What animals or forest have been saved?
 What climate change predictions came true?
 Which ones were wrong?
 What new technologies developed to generate energy or help clean up the environment?
 What hope do humans have in 2050?

 Share your story with your class.

 2. Get Tess to come to your school!
 Invite Tess Corkish to do a Youth Laudato Si’ workshop at your parish or school.
-First ask your teacher and principal for permission and support.
+First, ask your teacher and principal for permission and support.
 Then, contact Tess Corkish at: email@example.com

 For younger students

 Bubbles popped: Start a poster campaign at your school.
 Break up into groups of three or four and create posters on how to stop climate change.
-Make sure you use large letters, pictures, symbols and lots of colors.
+Make sure you use large letters, pictures, symbols and lots of colours.

 When you’re finished, get permission from your principal or teacher to hang your posters around the school.

 Check out more resources at Catholic Earth Care Australia here